HB-1514

 Plain Language

-Local government entities must provide all individuals subject to automated employment decisions the right to opt out entirely, plus a separate disability accommodation process.
-This mirrors the state agency opt-out obligation in § 2.2-1202.2(B)(3) but applies at the local government level.
+Local government entities must provide all individuals the right to opt out of having an automated decision system used in employment decisions affecting them, and must establish a process for individuals with disabilities to seek accommodations.
+Mirrors the state agency obligation under § 2.2-1202.2(B)(3) but applies to local government instrumentalities.

 Statutory Text